Zero-shot Human Pose Estimation using Diffusion-based Inverse solvers: Experiments

 \subsection{Results}

-\textbf{Zero-shot generalization across body sizes:} Fig. \ref{fig:generalizeAndNoise}(a,b) presents results when the models are trained on a default body size, and then tested for various body sizes (including the default).
-The body sizes are varied by changing the scaling factor on the $X$ axis (a value greater than $1.0$ on the $X$ axis indicates a proportionally taller human, and vice versa).
-Note, all bones of the taller person (or shorter) human has been scaled up (or down) by the same factor (we will report separate results where different parts of the body are scaled differently).
+\textbf{Zero-shot generalization across body shape scaling:} Fig. \ref{fig:generalizeAndNoise}(a,b) presents results when the models are trained on a default body shape, and then tested for various body shape scaling factors (including the default). body shapes are varied by changing the scaling factor on the $X$ axis (a value greater than $1.0$ on the $X$ axis indicates a proportionally taller human, and vice versa).
+Note, all bones of the taller person (or shorter) human have been scaled up (or down) by the same factor (we also report separate results where different parts of the body are scaled differently).
 The root joint translation is also proportional to this scaling factor.
 The results are performed using Protocol 1.
 We report location and rotation errors (MPJPE and MPJRE). \textit{Importantly, we divide the estimated MPJPE by the scaling factor}; The MPJRE is obviously scale-free.

-As expected, the baselines are able to outperform \name in the default case when scale equals $1.0$.
-This is because they are trained for this default shape.
-However, both the scaled MPJPE and the MPJRE (Fig. \ref{fig:generalizeAndNoise}a and 3b) remain almost flat for {\name} regardless of body size.
-This demonstrates the zero-shot nature of our inverse solver in contrast to the significant degradation of the baselines.
+The baselines outperform \name in the default case when scale equals $1.0$.
+However, both the scaled MPJPE and the MPJRE (Fig. \ref{fig:generalizeAndNoise}a and \ref{fig:generalizeAndNoise}b) remain almost flat for {\name} regardless of body shape.
+This demonstrates the zero-shot nature of our inverse solver, in contrast to the significant degradation observed in the baselines.